TO MAKE A PAYMENT, please do so ONLINE (see the PAY ONLINE!! payment link below).

-Payments for parking citations may only be paid using these payment links if you contested the parking citation and discussed the parking citation with the prosecuting attorney.
+Payments for parking citations may only be paid using this payment link if you contested the parking citation or discussed the parking citation with the prosecuting attorney.

 Note: If you pay using a debit or credit card, be advised the cancellation of the warrant/commitment will occur during the North Shore Municipal Court's regular business hours.
 If you are paying when the office is closed, you may contact the Glendale Police Department and ask them to verify your online payment.
 Upon successful verification, they will cancel the hold.
 Their telephone number is 414-228-1753.

 To have your warrant/commitment cancelled immediately you may opt to proceed to the Glendale Police Department, 5909 N. Milwaukee River Parkway, Glendale, WI 53209, and pay in person with “cash”.
 Once again, debit/credit payments are ONLINE ONLY.

 The North Shore Municipal Court will, within 24/48 hours of receipt of your payment when the office is open, electronically notify the WI-Department of Motor Vehicles (DMV) that your debt has been satisfied.
 You will need to follow-up with the DMV for reinstatement procedures.

 Procedural questions regarding traffic or municipal citation payments should be directed to the North Shore Municipal Court: (414) 228-1752 or by email: email@example.com